-The reporting person's vehicle is a 2001 Chrysler Sebring.
+The contact owns a 2001 Chrysler Sebring.
 The contact stated that the vehicle stalled without warning.
 In addition, there was smoke coming from under the hood.
 The dealer advised the contact that the recall under NHTSA campaign id number: 00v299002 (engine and engine cooling: engine) was not associated with the contact's VIN.
 A local mechanic inspected the vehicle and diagnosed that antifreeze leaked into the engine, causing the vehicle to stall.
 The failure and the current mileage was 138,000.
-The failure date was 11/28/11.

 See all problems of the 2001 Chrysler Sebring.

-The vehicle having this issue was a 2004 Chrysler Sebring.
-The reporting person owns a 2004 chrylser Sebring.
+The contact owns a 2004 chrylser Sebring.
 The contact stated while driving 25 mph the warning light illuminated indicating the vehicle was over heating.
 The vehicle was driven to a mechanic who replaced a heating element.
 The dealer was not notified of the failure.
 The manufacturer was contacted and gave her the NHTSA number to file a complaint but offered no other assistance.
 The failure mileage was 86,700.
-It was Saturday, Jun.
-18, 2011 when this engine cooling system issue happened.

 See all problems of the 2004 Chrysler Sebring.